legendu-net/blog/en/content/2021/09/run-docker-containers-inside-a-docker-container/run-docker-containers-inside-a-docker-container.markdown

 Category: Computer Science
 Tags: Computer Science, programming, Docker, container, socks, container in container

-**Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!**

 You can run Docker containers inside a Docker container.
 To allow this,